westfort29/abstract-fetcher/readme.md

 # Tips
 - `FetchParamsInterface` from the previous example could be any type you need to.
 For instace,  `sting`.
-- since `FetchParamsInterface` could be any interface you need to you may put there not only get parameters but some headers and so one.
+- since `FetchParamsInterface` could be any interface you need to you may put there not only get parameters but some headers and so on.
 It's up to you.

 Please use and enjoy.